mitchwagner/theory-engine/README.md

 The foundation of the Theory Engine is a lean control-flow abstraction that captures the essence of what it means to be turn-based.

-The Theory Engine will (eventually) provide modules built on top of this foundation, including:
+The Theory Engine will (eventually) provide modules ("genre engines") built on top of this foundation, including:

 - Chess (demonstration)
 - Checkers (demonstration)